fi3ework/vite-plugin-checker/docs/configuration/config.md

 # Configurations

-Shared configuration to control the behaviors of the plugin.
+Shared configuration to control the checker behaviors of the plugin.

 ```ts
 {